hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 - `backOffPeriod` - The number of milliseconds client should wait before retrying a retryable failure.
 - `emitBackgroundMessages` - Flag to set if background messages should be emitted.
 For operations use in non-production `environments.
-- `existingTopicNum` - A pre-existing default topic number that can be used when no topicId is specified in a test.
-Used initially by `@subscribeonly` test.
 - `featureProperties`
   - `maxContractFunctionGas` - The maximum amount of gas an account is willing to pay for a contract function call.
 - `maxRetries` - The number of times client should retryable on supported failures.